Research Degree Requirements

 The Business School endeavours to offer as many of these units as possible each semester however we cannot guarantee all units will be offered.
 Only students enrolled in a research degree within the University of Sydney Business School will be eligible to enrol in these units.

-All PhD students must formally defend their research thesis proposal.
+All PhD candidates must formally defend their research thesis proposal.
 The goal is to ensure that the proposed research is worthwhile, meaningful, viable and feasible, and can be completed within the timeframe given the resource constraints of the program.
-The thesis proposal defence is coordinated by the students Discipline and should be completed within the first two to three semesters from the commencement of their candidature.
-Each Discipline should remain consistent as to when they require their students to complete their defence.
+The thesis proposal defence is coordinated by the Discipline and should be completed within the first 10 to 14 months from the commencement of candidature.

 The Business School will only require Master of Philosophy candidates to formally defend their research thesis proposal they request an upgrade to the PhD.